Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 # C) File
 **Objective**
-- Create an encrypted file or search for one online
+- Create an encrypted file (or search and download one online)
 - Break the encryption
 - (some other format than the one you already tried)